 Prepare baking dish by buttering the inside with melted butter or cooking spray.

-Make Brown Sugar Mixture.
-Put the brown sugar and cinnamon into a small bowl.
-Mix with a fork until combined.
+In a separate bowl, combine the brown sugar and cinnamon.
+Mix with a fork until well combined.

 Shape the Rolls

 Step 7.
-Roll Out Dough.
-Turn the whole lump of dough out of the pot onto a lightly floured surface.
-Using a rolling pin, roll out the dough into a 12x18-inch rectangle.
+Roll Out the Dough.
+Turn the dough onto a lightly floured surface.
+Roll it into a 12 × 18 inch rectangle using a rolling pin.

 Step 8.
-Spread Butter.
-Pour and spread out the melted butter onto the rectangular surface.
+Spread the Butter.
+Spread the melted butter evenly over the surface of the dough.

 Step 9.
-Spread Filling.
-Sprinkle and spread the brown sugar mixture out evenly over the surface of the dough, covering the butter.
+Add the Filling.
+Sprinkle the cinnamon sugar mixture evenly over the butter.

 Second Rise And Bake

 Step 13.
-Second Rise (30-60 Minutes).
-Cover the baking dish with a kitchen towel and let rise for another 30-60 minutes.
+Second Rise.
+Cover the pan with a kitchen towel and let the rolls rise for 30 to 60 minutes, until puffy.

-Brush With Butter.
-Brush a little butter on top of the hot rolls as soon as they come out of the oven.
+Brush the hot rolls with melted butter as soon as they come out of the oven.

 Would you like to save this?